Running is an excellent way to improve overall health. But Does Running Burn Belly Fat? Read on to find some answers!

 Does Running Burn Belly Fat?

 Many people want to know if running can help burn belly fat.
 The answer is yes- but only if you run at a high intensity.
-Running at a slow or moderate pace will not help you reduce belly fat as much as running at a high intensity.
+Running slowly or moderately will not help you reduce belly fat as much as running at a high intensity.
 So if you’re looking to blast that stubborn belly fat, lace up your sneakers and start running!

 How does running burn belly fat work

 The best way to lose weight is to eat less and exercise more.
-But that’s easier said than done, especially if you’re a busy professional who likes to indulge every so often.
-If your goal is to slim down for summer, make sure you’re doing it the healthy way by making smart food choices and staying active.
+But that’s easier said than done, especially if you’re a busy professional who likes to indulge occasionally.
+If your goal is to slim down for summer, ensure you’re doing it healthily by making smart food choices and staying active.

 What’s the best type of running for weight loss?

 It depends on what you want to achieve.
 Different types of exercise can help with weight loss, and each has its benefits.
-If you’re looking to lose fat, then jogging or walking should be your first choice.
-These two exercises burn many calories quickly, but they also don’t require any equipment.
-You can do them almost anywhere – make sure you have enough space in which to run!
+If you want to lose fat, jogging or walking should be your first choice.
+These two exercises burn many calories quickly but don’t require any equipment.
+You can do them almost anywhere – ensure you have enough space to run!

-Strength training will probably be more effective than cardio if you’d like to tone up and build muscle while losing weight.
+Strength training is probably more effective than cardio if you want to tone up and build muscle while losing weight.
 This type of workout involves using weights to work out specific muscles.
-The most common form of this is called resistance training, where you use free weights or weight machines to lift heavier weights.
+The most common form is resistance training, using free weights or weight machines to lift heavier weights.
 Cardio isn’t usually recommended when building muscle because it won’t necessarily build lean muscle mass.
 Instead, focus on lifting heavy weights that target the major muscles groups.

-High-Intensity Training is a great way to burn calories running.
-When you do this type of training, you’ll do short bursts of intense running, interposed with slower jogging or walking.
+High-intensity training is a great way to burn calories running.
+When you do this training, you’ll do short bursts of intense running, interposed with slower jogging or walking.
 This way, the number of calories burned during your workout is higher than when you run continuously at a speed that allows you to hold a conversation comfortably.

 Benefits Of Running To Burn Belly Fat